-The purpose of the OP Group Research Foundation is to promote and support economic research, particularly research related to cooperative banking operations.
+The purpose of OP Financial Group Research Foundation is to promote and support economic research, particularly in relation to cooperative banking operations.

 The Foundation aims to fund and promote high-quality economic research that directly and indirectly benefits Finnish society by providing new insights on the Finnish economy, the financial sector, and the related activities.